Carlos-sCreamyCoders/InsultDiscordBot/README.md

 # Insult Bot
 ##### Where garbage code punishes garbage people!
 A discord bot that uses a poorly made language model to generate insults.
 Because it is a general language model, it can output anything.
+I would encourage anyone messing with this to modify the language model in main.cpp (M_VAL and OUT_LENGTH) and swap out the training data with whatever you want.

 ## Getting Started